 Min Height: 96 meter

-Surface: Moderate.
-Mostly on good paths and forestry roads.
-On the section between Waypoints 5 and 6, the path can be overgrown.
+Surface: Mostly on good paths and forestry roads.
+At the start, the path may be very muddy.
+On the section between Waypoints 5 and 6, the path can be indistinct and overgrown.

 Child Friendly: Yes, if children are used to walks of this distance.